fatemerhmi/fatemerhmi/README.md

 ### Welcome to my Github! 👋

 💻 I am a Senior NLP scientist at Pythonic AI.
-🔭 I’m currently working on a repository that helps everyone learn or improve in NLP (stay tuned).
+🔭 I’m currently working on a repository that helps everyone learn more about Gen AI and agents.
-🌱 I’m currently learning everything about NER, QA.
+🌱 I’m currently learning everything agents.
 😄 Pronouns: She/her
 ⚡ Fun fact: Coffeeholic, Bibliophilia